Fred Burrall

-Frederic H. "Fred" Burrall (born September 19, 1935) was an American politician in the state of Florida.
+Frederic H. "Fred" Burrall (September 19, 1935 – October 27, 2016) was an American politician in the state of Florida.

 Burrall was born in Green Bay, Wisconsin and attended the University of Wisconsin–Madison, Florida State University, and the University of Florida.
 He was a veteran of USAF, journalist, newspaper editor, real estate agent, park ranger.
 He served in the Florida House of Representatives for the 71st district from 1974 to 1984, as a Republican.